 What does the LOI budget include?
 Does it include revenue and expenses?

-The LOI budget form requires the following figures for the past three years, starting with the current year (when possible):
+The LOI budget form requires the following figures for the past three years, starting with the current year:

 - Total operating income;

 - Total operating expenses;

 - Total surplus and/or deficit per fiscal year;